Sidewalk Accident Claims in California

 If you were involved in a vehicle-pedestrian crash in Los Angeles, you could have a case for personal injury under the California Vehicle Code.
 According to California Vehicle Code 21663, drivers cannot operate or move vehicles onto sidewalks unless it is necessary for them to do so to enter or exit a property.
 When driving on walkways is necessary, the California Vehicle Code 21952 states that the drivers must yield to any pedestrians.

 Drivers who violate these codes may be charged with reckless or negligent driving.
 Furthermore, they may subject themselves to legal liability in the California civil justice system due to violation of statute or simple negligence.
 In addition, property owners may be found liable for medical expenses and other damages but, a thorough analysis must be done on ownership and liability.
-Steven M. Sweat, APC has been helping the victims of pedestrian mishaps for two decades in Southern California including Los Angeles, Orange County, San Diego and the Inland Empire.
+Steven M. Sweat, Personal Injury Lawyers, APC has been helping the victims of pedestrian mishaps for two decades in Southern California including Los Angeles, Orange County, San Diego and the Inland Empire.
 Contact us to review your case if you have suffered injuries because of a driver’s recklessness or negligence: